microsoft-d365-ce-pfe-devops/d365-ce-devops-blogs/blogs/devops/d365-devops-introduction.md

 ### Yaml script steps
  - Define name, trigger, and pool type
- - Download Nuget
- - Download Solution Packager
+ - Download and install Solution Packager
  - Pack Solution from repository
  - Create a build artifact (packed solution)
  - Deploy the build artifact to a target Dynamics 365 CE environment